pmcampones/ICL_Project/README.md

 `def x = 1 y = 2 in x + y end`<br>
 `def x : int = 1 y : int = 2 in x + y end`<br>
 `def x = 1 y : int = 2 in x + y end`

+## Bonus

+The Bonus part of the project is incomplete as only the *Interpreter* has que required features implemented.

+In the interpreter it's possible to define functions, and declare global variables.
+Aditionally, a *println* operation has been added allowing the display of values that are not returned.